 As we continue to reflect on our recent results, we’re seeing glowing highlights across our network.
 We’re shining the spotlight on just a few of these bright spots.
-On Monday, we took a closer look at AF Bushwick Middle.
 Next up, we’re heading to East New York.

 AF East New York Middle students are outperforming their host district peers by an average of 50% points across math and ELA.
 The school made gains over last year in both ELA and math proficiency, the greatest being a 29% point increase in eighth-grade ELA.

 To bring you more on the teachers and students who are making these incredible gains possible, Rochelle Murray, academic dean at AF East New York Middle, shared this reflection.

 You know that heart-racing, sweaty palms, back and forth pacing you automatically start doing whenever you anxiously await to hear some news?
 That’s the feeling I had while patiently waiting for our 2017 New York state math results (and for my teachers, think of that times 10!).
 It was during Friday professional development after the first two days of school when we finally heard the news of how our scholars performed.
 WE WERE COMPLETELY FLOORED!